Liam-Zhou/chuwa1206/ShortQuestions/annotation.md

 `@Bean:`
 Marks a method to produce a bean to be managed by the Spring container.

 ### Dependency Injection Annotations:
 `@Autowired:`
 This annotation is used to auto-wire spring bean on setter methods, constructor and instance variable.
 It injects object dependency implicitly.
 When we use this annotation, the spring container auto-wires the bean by its matching data type.

 `@Qualifier:`
 Used along with @Autowired to specify which bean to inject when multiple candidates are available.

+`Primary:`
+It is used to indicate a primary bean when multiple beans of the same type are available.

 ### Request Handling Annotations:
 `@RequestMapping:`